Clevedon United F.C.: History

+In 2010 changes in usage charges meant that the team were no longer able to play at the Hand Stadium & subsequently moved back to playing first team matches at Coleridge Vale.

 After enjoying spells under the managerial guidance of ex- Bristol City F.C. defender Andrew Llewellyn, and more recently playing duo Adam Tudor and Tony Cook, Clevedon United appointed Mark Selway as manager.
-Mark Selway works alongside Chris Pimm, Luke Hack and club physio Luke Doran in day by day management.
+Mark Selway worked alongside Chris Wall, Luke Hack and club physio Luke Doran in day to day management.
 Clevedon United were in 2nd place before the cancellation of the 2020–21 season due to the Coronavirus pandemic.

-In 2010 changes in usage charges meant that the team were no longer able to play at the Hand Stadium.

 During the Coronavirus pandemic, United won the Somerset Senior cup for the first time in a reformed champions league style format for the competition.

 Ground

 Clevedon United play their home games at Coleridge Vale, Clevedon, Somerset, BS21 6HG.